travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-gradle.md

 ## Uploading artifacts to Nexus

-To upload build artifacts to Nexus you must use the `maven-publish` plugin and configure the `publishing` extension according to this:
+In order to upload private artifacts to Nexus, one must use the `maven-publish` plugin and configure the `publishing` extension as follows:

 ```groovy
 apply plugin: 'maven-publish'